drummermax/WebradioMixer/README.md

 Configs:

-- .JAR, nircmd-x64, folder "aircheck" and config.txt have to be in one folder
+- .JAR, nircmd-x64, folder "aircheck", WebradioMixerShortkey.jar and config.txt have to be in one folder
 - Microphones must be set as playback devices with the phones as output
 - mAirList Fernsteuerung: TCP/IP-Server with 127.0.0.1:9001